-A 10-12 day RV road trip taking you to provincial parks, national parks, Quebec City and picturesque Charlevoix, beginning in the Laurentians and ending in Saguenay.
+This 10-12 day RV road trip takes you to stunning provincial and national parks, Quebec City and the picturesque Charlevoix region.
+You begin in the Laurentians and end in the Saguenay Fjord.

 Mont Tremblant Ski Resort Village